 - Suddenly being happier and calmer

-- Giving things away.
+- Giving their things away

 Helping Someone Who Is Suicidal